-A citizen has come into the City offices every day for week.
+A citizen has come into the City offices every day for a week.
 She asks trivial questions, requests City documents, and holds up the line for people with real needs.
-On Friday, you have had it, and declare, "you may not come back here for the next 30 days and then only if you have a specific problem we can help you with!"
+Your staff complain about this citizen on a regular basis.
+On Friday, one of your employees has had it, and declares, "you may not come back here for the next 30 days and then only if you have a specific problem we can help you with!"